TJHeuvel/rival-doc/StandardCharacters/stdcharacters-firstperson.md

 * Assign the `FirstPersonCharacter` to the `ControlledCharacter` field of `FirstPersonPlayer` [[Screenshot]](../Images/stdcharacters-fp2.png)
 * The `View` object under the `FirstPersonCharacter` is what should represent the camera.
 You can add a `MainEntityCameraAuthoring` component to it in the inspector (or add the `MainEntityCamera` component to it via script) [[Screenshot]](../Images/stdcharacters-fp3.png)

+Feel free to rename the exported class/struct/file names at this point using a refactoring tool.
+Since these files are exported as copies from unitypackages into your project, future Rival updates will not overwrite your changes.

 ## Code Overview
 * The `FirstPersonCharacter` authoring component holds a reference to a `CharacterViewTransform`.
 This transform is meant to represent the "camera point" of the first person character, and must be a direct child of the root character object.
 During conversion, this becomes the `FirstPersonCharacterComponent.CharacterViewEntity`
 * `FirstPersonPlayer` has configurable look rotation speed & min/max angles